-Retirement provision in Switzerland.
-The three-pillar principle explained simply.
+Pension savings in Switzerland.
+The three-pillar principle explained in simple terms.

-Maintain your standard of living thanks to the three-pillar principle
+Maintain your standard of living with the three-pillar principle.

-Find out more about the individual components that make up the Swiss “pension provision house."
-Click on the corresponding arrows in the chart below.
+To learn more about the different modules with which the Swiss “pension structure" is built, click on the corresponding arrows in the graphic below.

 The 1st pillar aims to cover the basic financial needs of the beneficiaries of old age, disability or survivors' pensions.
 It allows for the payment of benefits in the event of retirement, disability or death.
 It consists of old age and survivors' insurance (AVS), disability insurance (AI) and supplementary benefits (PC).
 All persons who are employed in Switzerland as of January 1 following their 18th birthday, as well as persons who are not employed as of January 1 following their 21st birthday, are subject to contributions.
 The obligation to contribute ends at the ordinary retirement age.

 - Care allowance

 Identifying and closing shortfalls in Swiss retirement savings

 Pension shortfalls in the 2nd pillars lead to a lifetime reduction in pension.
 The following options are available to protect yourself against this or to make up for existing shortfalls:

 - You can pay the missing AVS contributions within five years.